 When I shoot product photography and other smaller set ups, I use a lightbox that I made myself (more about that here) or backdrops that I made myself with two DIY Lowel EGO lights (more about that here and here).
 I know that there is a lot of controversy about artificial vs. natural lighting.
 Artificial light has worked extremely well for me for staged shots for many years, and it does for quite a lot of other photographers, too.

 The only other notable photography item I currently own and want to mention here is the ThinkTank CityWalker 20.
 The 20 offers more room than the average hobbyist photographer ever needs while walking around town, and it keeps everything secure, even in inclement weather.
+Unfortunately, ThinkTank has discontinued the CityWalker line.
+The SubUrban Disguise 20 is a very similar model.
 If you own a DSLR, please invest in a good bag for it.
 After spending thousands of dollars on gear, you need to keep it well protected.

 Finally, when I’m talking about photography resources, I have to mention the following three sources, all of which have been critical to developing my photography skills: Photorec.tv, Pinch of Yum, and Instagram.
 You can read more about these resources over here.

-[Disclaimer: All of the Amazon products I’ve linked above are affiliates.
-Using these links to purchase photography gear and other Amazon items is a simple way to support my blog without costing you anything extra.
+[Disclaimer: All of the products I’ve linked above are affiliates.
+Using these links to purchase photography gear and other items through the affiliate retailers is a simple way to support my blog without costing you anything extra.
 Thanks!]

 I use Adobe Lightroom CC and Adobe Photoshop CC to post-process all of the DSLR images I use on this blog.
 Typically, I use Lightroom for photo editing and Photoshop for creating post headers, collages, other “Pinterest-friendly” graphics, and any additional graphics I may need.
 Sometimes I do use Photoshop for more complex photo editing as well.
 I have the Adobe Creative Cloud Photography Plan.
 It’s $9.99/month and includes both Lightroom and Photoshop.
 You can purchase Lightroom and Photoshop Elements software.
 Subscribing to an Adobe plan ensures you always have the most up to date software available.
 [Both links are affiliate links.]